sanger-tol/treeval/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

   - `hic_files/`
     - `*_pretext_hr.pretext`: High resolution pretext map.
-    - `*_pretext_lr.pretext`: Low resolution pretext map.
+    - `*_pretext_normal.pretext`: Low resolution pretext map.
     - `*.mcool`: HiC map required for HiGlass

 </details>
-The HIC_MAPPING subworkflow takes a set of HiC read files in CRAM format as input and derives HiC mapping outputs in .pretext, .hic, and .mcool formats.
+The HIC_MAPPING subworkflow takes a set of HiC read files in .cram format as input and derives HiC mapping outputs in .pretext, .hic, and .mcool formats.
 These outputs are used for visualization on [PretextView](https://github.com/wtsi-hpag/PretextView), [Juicebox](https://github.com/aidenlab/Juicebox), and [Higlass](https://github.com/higlass/higlass) respectively.

 The main steps involved include:

-[BWAMEM2_INDEX](../modules/nf-core/bwamem2/index/main): This step indexes the input data using BWAMEM2.
+[BWAMEM2_INDEX](https://nf-co.re/modules/bwamem2_index): This step indexes the input data using BWAMEM2.
 The output is redirected to a folder with the prefix BWAMEM2, which serves as a parameter for the mapping process.

-[CRAM_FILTER_ALIGN_BWAMEM2_FIXMATE_SORT](../modules/local/cram_filter_align_bwamem2_fixmate_sort): This step is a complex process aimed at optimizing the performance of bwa-mem2 mem.
-It processes 10,000 containers from input CRAM files at a time and excludes the 5' chimeric reads.
+[CRAM_FILTER_ALIGN_BWAMEM2_FIXMATE_SORT](../modules/local/cram_filter_align_bwamem2_fixmate_sort.nf): This step is a complex process aimed at optimizing the performance of bwa-mem2 mem.
+It processes 10,000 containers from input .cram files at a time and excludes the 5' chimeric reads.
 The mapping results also go through samtools fixmate to fill in information (insert size, cigar, mapq) about paired-end reads onto their corresponding other read.
 The final output is in BAM files.

-[SAMTOOLS_MERGE](../modules/nf-core/samtools/merge/main): The mapped BAM files are merged using SAMTOOLS_MERGE and fed into downstream processes:
+[SAMTOOLS_MERGE](https://nf-co.re/modules/samtools_merge): The mapped BAM files are merged using SAMTOOLS_MERGE and fed into downstream processes:

-[PRETEXTMAP](../modules/nf-core/pretextmap/main): This process generates pretext files based on the merged BAM files.
+[PRETEXTMAP](https://nf-co.re/modules/pretextmap): This process generates pretext files based on the merged .bam files.

-[SAMTOOLS_MARKDUP](../modules/nf-core/samtools/markdup/main): This process marks duplicate alignments in the merged BAM file.
+[SAMTOOLS_MARKDUP](https://nf-co.re/modules/samtools_markdup): This process marks duplicate alignments in the merged .bam file.

-[BAMTOBED_SORT](../modules/nf-core/samtools/sort/main): The duplicate-marked BAM file is then converted to BED format and sorted using BAMTOBED_SORT.
+[BAMTOBED_SORT](../modules/local/bamtobed_sort.nf): The duplicate-marked BAM file is then converted to .bed format and sorted using BAMTOBED_SORT.

-[GET_PAIRED_CONTACT_BED](../modules/local/get_paired_contact_bed): Additionally, the paired contact reads are extracted using GET_PAIRED_CONTACT_BED based on the extracted paired contacts.
+[GET_PAIRED_CONTACT_BED](../modules/local/get_paired_contact_bed.nf): Additionally, the paired contact reads are extracted using GET_PAIRED_CONTACT_BED based on the extracted paired contacts.

-[JUICER_TOOLS_PRE](../modules/local/juicer_tools_pre), [COOLER_CLOAD](../modules/nf-core/cooler/cload/main) and [COOLER_ZOOMIFY](../modules/nf-core/cooler/zoomify/main): Finally, the extracted contacts are used to generate .hic and .mcool files using JUICER_TOOLS_PRE and COOLER untilities respectively.
+[JUICER_TOOLS_PRE](../modules/local/juicer_tools_pre.nf), [COOLER_CLOAD](https://nf-co.re/modules/cooler_cload) and [COOLER_ZOOMIFY](https://nf-co.re/modules/cooler_zoomify): Finally, the extracted contacts are used to generate .hic and .mcool files using JUICER_TOOLS_PRE and COOLER untilities respectively.

 ![Hic Mapping workflow](images/treeval_1_0_hic_mapping.jpeg)